 The data from the four investigations (Offshore Leaks, Panama Papers, Bahamas Leaks and Paradise Papers) is available for download.
-Detailed instructions on how to launch the packages are available in the readme.
 You’ll be able to explore the ICIJ Offshore Leaks data without having to install Neo4j separately.
 Watch this video to learn more about this graph database software: